dgoffredo/timed-thread-pool/README.md

 ```console
 $ ./rename-package <package-name> <path/to/package>
 ```
-The `package_*` files will be transformed into files approriate for use in the specified package.
+The `package_*` files will be transformed into files appropriate for use in the specified package.
 Then the transformed files will be copied into the specified directory.